theshadow/rabbleandrouser/README.md

 ## Some known issues

-* Error handling is wonky, really should wrap all in try catch and add a logger.
+* Error handling is wonky, really should wrap all exception cases in try catch and add a logger.
 * There are several inefficiencies with queries
 * Should be using prepared statements everywhere
 * Should be validating input WAY better than I am